sajid-dsi/spring-component-framework/README.md

 ### 3.3 Service Component

-One jar can't be an application like one tree can't be a forest, we need several jars work togher, but we need the are separated in some way also.
+One component can't be an application like one tree can't be a forest, we need several components work together, and we need they are separated in some way also.

 So I make those rules:

 1. Rule A:
-  Application components are standalone from each other, that is to say, Jar A's application context shouldn't access Jar B's application in any way and any time.
+  Application components are standalone from each other, that is to say, Jar A's application context shouldn't access Jar B's application context in any time, by any way.

 2. Rule B:
-  If they want to interact with each other, they are not a simple static component, the are upgrade to "Service Component"
+  If they want to interact with each other, they are not a simple application component, the are upgrade as "Service Component"

 3. Rule C:
-  If a service component want to contribute some beans to other jar, the should export them as "service" such as:
+  If a service component want to contribute some beans to other jar, they should export them as "service" such as:

 ```xml